 TGah Editor: Change the paragraph below as follows (#5308):

-If no NDP Paging frame is received during the TWT, the TWT requester STA may transition to Doze state at the end of the Minimum Awake Duration for the TWT.
+If no NDP Paging frame is received during the TWT, the TWT requester STA may transition to Doze state at the end of the Nominal Minimum TWT Awake Duration for the TWT.
 If an NDP Paging frame is received, the TWT requester STA may transition to Doze state immediately after receiving the NDP Paging frame, unless Min Sleep Duration was equal to 0 and Action subfield equal to 1 in the NDP Paging Response frame that successfully completed the NDP Paging setup, in which case the STA shall be in active mode.

 TGah Editor: Change the paragraph below as follows (#5308):

-The P-ID field of the NDP Paging frame shall be set to the same value as P-ID field in the NDP Paging Response if and only if there are BUs for the STA identified by the Partial AID indicated in the P-ID field of the NDP Paging Request.
+The P-ID field of the NDP Paging frame shall be set to the same value as P-ID field in the NDP Paging Response if and only if there are BUs for the STA identified by the partial AID indicated in the P-ID field of the NDP Paging Request.
 The value of the P-ID field shall be set to 0 to indicate the presence of group addressed BUs.

 TGah Editor: Change the paragraph below as follows (#5308):

-If the Direction field of the NDP Paging frame is equal to 0, the partial AID field of NDP Paging frame indicates the Partial AID of the STA transmitting the NDP Paging frame.
+If the Direction field of the NDP Paging frame is equal to 0, the Partial AID field of NDP Paging frame indicates the partial AID of the STA transmitting the NDP Paging frame.

 TGah Editor: Change the paragraph below as follows (#5308):

-An AP sending an NDP Paging Request to a non-AP STA should set the P-ID field of the NDP Paging Request to the Partial BSSID.
+An AP sending an NDP Paging Request to a non-AP STA should set the P-ID field of the NDP Paging Request to the partial BSSID.

 8.8.5.4 Resource Allocation frame format